 We spent our morning at the dog beach after breakfast, just ambling around with our imaginary Beagle puppies, watching happy dogs frolicking on wet sand, wishing our apartment in Sacramento would allow pets.
 We sound kind of like pedophiles who love to linger near public playgrounds and leer at other people's kids, don't we?
 Well, I swear we're not dog molesters!
-We went there with no lascivious intention in mind.
 And unlike creepy pedophiles, we weren't at all discreet about our admiration.
 We adoringly gazed at the dogs, said hi to some of the owners, and blurted out "awwwwww" several times, a bit more loudly than we meant to.

 Here we snooped around overpriced souvenir shops, showed great interest in their artistic merchandise, then left empty handed.
 (Yes, we did feel slightly guilty for giving those store owners false hope.)
 Then we took a stroll along the harbor, witnessed the majestic beauty of the anchored Queen Mary, and got quite amazed by how people expressed their creativity when it came to naming their boats.
 We came across quite a few catchy monikers, but my favorites of all were Reel Deal, Pasta Too and Sushi Hunter.
 And then before I could burn off the calories from the decadent Chorizowich, I refueled my body with a giant funnelcake topped with a truckload of powdered sugar and whipped cream.